-So, if your organisation is looking for that next big eureka moment, or if your team is struggling to come up with new concepts, here are some easy ways to make your next brainstorming session a certified success.
+So, if your organisation is looking for that next big eureka moment, or if your team is struggling to come up with new concepts, here are some brainstorming techniques to make your next ideas session a certified success.

 1. Pencil It in the Calendar